thinkst/canarytools-docs/docs/console-settings/integrations.md

 ::::: slot details

-Integrations are enhancement to your Console which tie into third party systems.
+Integrations are enhancements to your Console which tie into third-party systems.

 :::::